PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 But wait... no styling?!
 It might not be perfect for a customer, sure, but it should be perfect for a designer as turning the Starter Theme into a real, production-ready theme will be very easy.

-### An Easy to Follow, Documented Standard that We all Agree On
+### An Easy to Follow, Documented Standard that We All Agree On

 It is sometimes hard to know whether a particular extension or feature will work correctly with a particular theme.
 There are so many themes out there!
 How can I, as a developer, know that my module will work correctly?